MotifFramework/Motif/less/README.md

 ```
 // Template Path
-/views/pages/home/home.view
+views/pages/home/home.view

 // Style Path
-/views/pages/home/home.less
+less/pages/home/home.less
 ```

 This section of the site should give you a great overview of Motif's built-in modules and ideas, but be sure to get into the actual code for more granular comments and explanations.

 ## Naming Convention

-Motif previously followed the [BEM](http://getbem.com/) methodology, but in application on a long-running large project, the class names became very long and difficult to uniquify.
-There are many advantages to using BEM, so our nomenclature pulls it's roots from there.
+Motif previously followed the [BEM](http://getbem.com/) methodology, but in application on long-running large projects, the class names became very long and difficult to keep unique.
+There are many advantages to using BEM we did not want to loose, so our nomenclature pulls it's roots from there.

 ```
 .fileName__element--modifier
 ```

-We start our class names with the file name the style was created it.
+We start our classes with the file name the style was created in.
 In application, this will commonly match up with a template name (ie: `basicCard`).
 The filename is proceeded by two underscores, then the element name (ie: `title`).
 If there is a variation for that style, we follow the element name with two dashes and then the modifier name (ie: `large`).

 ```
-// From /views/shared/cards/basicCard/basicCard.view
+// From example template: /views/shared/cards/basicCard/basicCard.view
 <a href="#" class="basicCard__link">Click Me</a>

-// From /less/shared/cards/basicCard/basicCard.less
+// From example less: /less/shared/cards/basicCard/basicCard.less
 .basicCard__link {}
 ```